AshleyTuring/DecentralML/docker/README.md

 - `build_node.sh` and `build_client.sh` are Unix scripts to build the docker image for the node and client respectively.
 - `client_container` is a folder containing the description of the client image in `Dockerfile` and the command to be launch in the container created from this image `launch_client.sh`
 - `node_container` is a folder containing the description of the node image in `Dockerfile` and the command to be launch in the container created from this image `launch_client.sh`
 - `docker-compose.yml` in `decentralml_app` is a file that describes how the microservice infrastructure is built at runtime.
+Running the entire application with the method described at the beginning of this documentation, is the advised method.

+    Additional docker compose files are provided to run each component singularly.
+If you only want to run a component, you can use the command:
+    ```bash
+    docker compose -f xxxxx up
+    ```
+    where `xxxxx` is the name of the file for that component (i.e. `compose_node_decentralml.yml`, `compose_model_creator.yml`).